writethedocs/weps/wep-template.rst

 Abstract
 ========

 [Short summary of the WEP purpose.
-1-2 paragraphs maximum.
+100 words maximum.
 This is the TL;DR.]

 Motivation
 ==========